survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> In addition to a configuration object, webpack accepts an array of configurations.
 You can also return a `Promise` and eventually `resolve` to a configuration for example.

+T> If you want a light alternative to *html-webpack-plugin*, see [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin).
+It does less but it's also simpler to understand.

 ## Adding a Build Shortcut

 Given executing `node_modules/.bin/webpack` is verbose, you should do something about it.
 Adjust *package.json* to run tasks as below: